Notes on the data: Avoidable mortality by sex - 0 to 74 years

 Geography: Data available by Population Health Area, Local Government Area, Primary Health Network, Quintiles and Remoteness Areas

-Numerator: All causes of avoidable mortality at ages 0 to 74 years
+Numerator: All causes of avoidable mortality for females aged 0 to 74 years

-Detail of analysis: Average annual indirectly age-standardised rate per 100,000 population (aged 0 to 74 years); and/or indirectly age-standardised ratio, based on the Australian standard.
+Detail of analysis: Average annual indirectly age-standardised rate per 100,000 females (aged 0 to 74 years); and/or indirectly age-standardised ratio, based on the Australian standard.

 Source: Data compiled by PHIDU from deaths data based on the 2011 to 2015 Cause of Death Unit Record Files supplied by the Australian Coordinating Registry and the Victorian Department of Justice, on behalf of the Registries of Births, Deaths and Marriages and the National Coronial Information System.
 The population is the ABS Estimated Resident Population (ERP) for Australia, 30 June 2011 to 30 June 2015.